CuriousTommy/SwiftBinaryParser/README.md

 ## How does it work

 It takes advantage of Apple's [Mirror class](https://developer.apple.com/documentation/swift/mirror).
-It iterates through all of the properties in the class. `readBinary` or `writeBinary` will be called, if the item conforms to the `ParserCommon` protocol.
+It iterates through all of the properties in the class. `readBinary` or `writeBinary` will be called if the item conforms to the `ParserCommon` protocol.

 ## Future Plans